Our site is in Beta Live, we welcome your feedback to help us improve the site.

 We will acknowledge your request for review within two days of receiving it and will confirm when we expect to be able to respond to your request for review.
 We will respond promptly and usually within 20 working days of receiving your request for review.
 There may be rare occasions when we are unable to respond within 20 working days, for example, very complex requests.
 In these cases, we will notify you of when a response can be expected.

 Once the review panel has met to consider your request you will be informed of their decision, the reasons for that decision and how to make a further appeal to the Information Commissioner's Office if you are still unhappy with the outcome .

 The Information Commissioner's Office is responsible for ensuring that all public authorities comply with the Freedom of Information and Data Protection Acts.
 Their website provides a lot of background information and guidance on these two pieces of legislation.

-If you need advice on making an FOI request please contact the City Council's Freedom of information Officer.
+If you need advice on making an FOI request, please contact the City Council's Information Governance Team.

 Did you know?

 A lot of our freedom of information requests are for data sets that we already make publicly available.
 Find out more information here.